adam-m-jcbs/CompNotes/git.md

 However, if you change into the submodule directory you'll find you're in a detached HEAD state, pointing explicitly to the commit recorded by the superproject.
-To avoid a detached HEAD, you need to configure your submodule's `update` option to be `merge` or `rebase`.  _Now_ a remote submodule update will finally get your submodule with HEAD attached to the tip of the desired branch, after either merging or rebasing the remote's changes into the local submodule repo.
+To avoid a detached HEAD, you need to configure your submodule's `update` option to be `merge` or `rebase`.  _Now_ a remote submodule update will _sometimes_ get your submodule with HEAD attached to the tip of the desired branch, after either merging or rebasing the remote's changes into the local submodule repo.

+Even still, I often find myself with a detached HEAD, and this is scary.
+Sometimes this HEAD will be pointing to a commit ahead of, say, the `master` tip.
+I'm still working on understanding submodule well enough to know when to expect a detached HEAD and how to avoid it.

 #### Track upstream
 [This](https://stackoverflow.com/questions/9189575/git-submodule-tracking-latest)